shopware/shopware/src/Docs/Resources/current/4-how-to/740-plugin-scss-variables.md

 }
 ```
 * The `SystemConfigService` provides a `get()` method where you can access the configuration structure in the first parameter with a dot notation syntax like `MyPluginName.config.fieldName`.
 The second parameter is the sales channel id.
 With this id the config fields can be accessed for each sales channel.
-* You can get the sales channel id throug the getter `getSalesChannelId()` of the `ThemeCompilerEnrichScssVariablesEvent`.
+* You can get the sales channel id through the getter `getSalesChannelId()` of the `ThemeCompilerEnrichScssVariablesEvent`.
 * Now your sass variables can have different values in each sales channel.

 ### All config fields as SCSS variables